Naeema21/Naeema21/README.md

 - 👋 Hi, I’m Naeema Bargir
 - 👀 I’m interested in MERN / Web Development
-- 🌱 I’m currently working On - React /  PHP / Node / Express
+- 🌱 I’m currently working On - React /  Next
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me Mail -  naeemabargir9@gmail.com